 WHAT IS NET-ZERO

-First off, what does it mean for a building to be “net-zero”?
+What does it mean for a building to be “net-zero”?
 This term, popularized in the early 2000s, refers to a structure that consumes and generates equal amounts of energy.
 Energy consumption includes heating, cooling, water use, lighting, and more.
 Creating clean, renewable energy and minimizing its use is feasible through an integrated approach of incorporating superior insulation between units and on the exterior building envelope, photovoltaics (PV) for electricity, water conversion and recycling, efficient fenestrations with low conductivity, and geothermal energy.
 Net-zero structures can be found in residential and commercial sectors, and are becoming more common in education, hospitality, and government projects.
 Using typical construction methods, energy costs can be particularly high for K-12 schools, apartment complexes, army barracks, and hotels, so a more efficient approach is now sought after for new builds.
 Dave de Sylva, P. Eng., founder of Howland Green Homes, puts it simply, “It is not that complicated…we can be different in how we build and have a positive impact on the environment.”

 In addition to these and other strategies, energy monitoring is an important factor in net-zero construction.
 Real-time measurements allow for consistent review of energy consumption and production, enabling any necessary adjustments to be made and validating the owners’ investments.